 With fewer data centers worldwide and more efficient operations, we are collectively having less of an impact on the environment.
 Companies who use shared resources improve their ‘green’ credentials.

 Despite these benefits, the Cloud Security Alliance has identified several barriers holding back cloud adoption.
 At 73% of companies, the security of data is the top concern holding back cloud projects.
 That’s followed by concern about regulatory compliance (38%), loss of control over IT services (38%), and knowledge and experience of both IT and business managers (34%).
-As organizations address their security and compliance concerns by extending corporate policies to data in the cloud and invest in closing the cloud skills gap, they can more fully take advantage of the benefits of cloud services.
+As organizations address their security and compliance concerns by extending corporate policies to data in the cloud and invest in closing the cloud skills gap, they can more fully take advantage of the benefits of cloud computing services.